 In Manhattan, Epstein resided in what is known as the largest mansion in the city.
 The Herbert N. Straus house, at 9 East 71st Street on the Upper East Side, is 9 floors and 51,000 ft² of mega-mansion glory.
 It was constructed in 1932, and in the late 1980s, it was believed to be 21,000 ft².
-In 1996, Jeffrey Epstein moved in, claiming ownership – and blam!
-He landed on the Manhattan scene, making a splash in this space.
+In 1996, Jeffrey Epstein moved in, claiming ownership.
 In 2003, the house had somehow been extended to 51,000 ft², just in time for a Vanity Fair spread on “The Talented Mr. Epstein” in his opulent Manhattan mansion.
 The article describes a lead-lined bathroom with CCTV, giving credence to later testimony of hidden cameras and blackmail material being recorded.
 It also described eccentric and expensive decor inside a lavish mansion.
 The house even has heated sidewalks out front!

 According to the documentary Jeffrey Epstein: Filthy Rich, the reporter for Vanity Fair who wrote the story said she was contacted by two different victims of Epstein who had already tried to tell their stories but had not been heard by the police.
 She said she tried to include this, including Epstein’s side of the story and had asked him about it during their interview.
 Of course, he denied it and said they were infatuated with him and upset because it was unrequited, or something like that.
 The reporter says she included all of that in the story, but when they submitted it to Epstein for his final review before publishing, he made a phone call to the owner/editor, and they ended up removing that part completely at the last minute.